Mitigate threats by using Windows 10 security features

 |These mitigations, listed in Table 2, help to protect against memory-based attacks, where malware or other code manipulates memory to gain control of a system (for example, malware that attempts to use buffer overruns to inject malicious executable code into memory.
 Note:

-A subset of apps will not be able to run if some of these mitigations are set to their most restrictive settings.
+A subset of apps won't be able to run if some of these mitigations are set to their most restrictive settings.
 Testing can help you maximize protection while still allowing these apps to run.

 More information: Table 2, later in this topic